SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDD-890_SNMP.md

 ### Web Interface

 Use this page to have access to the Web Interface provided by the device's web server.
 The client machine has to be able to access the device.
-If not, it won't be possible to open the web interface.
+If not, it will not be possible to open the web interface.

-## Notes

-N/A